-- 1- Experience in dealing with the common pediatric problems in the community and to master the programs of primary health care; Immunization programs, IMCI program and promotion of breast feeding, in addition to assessment of nutritional status by clinical teaching in primary health center. - 2- How to deal with essential pediatric procedures and skills - 3- Common Pediatric Skills and Knowledge Seminars:
+- participation in discussion and studying the physical and intellectual development during childhood. - 1-Experience in dealing with the common pediatric problems in the community and to master the programs of primary health care; Immunization programs, IMCI program and promotion of breast feeding, in addition to assessment of nutritional status by clinical teaching in primary health center. - 2- How to deal with essential pediatric procedures and skills - 3- Common Pediatric Skills and Knowledge Seminars: